aestasit/devops-masterclass-box/README.md

 ## Build

-Boxes are generated with Packer 1.2.3 and AWS, VirtualBox 5.1.24, Hyper-V, VMWare Workstation.
+Boxes are generated with Packer 1.2.3 and AWS, VirtualBox 5.2, Hyper-V, VMWare Workstation Pro.

 In order to save the build log, it's worth setting the following environment variables: